Dependent Personality Disorder (DPD)

 Dependent Personality Disorder is a mental health disorder characterised by an ongoing psychological dependence on other people.

-DPD tends to be a long-term condition in which people depend excessively on others to meet their physical and emotional needs with very few sufferers ever achieving what might be considered full independence.
+DPD tends to be a long-term condition in which people depend excessively on others to meet their physical and emotional needs with very few sufferers ever achieving full independence.

 Dependent personality disorder is normally accompanied by excessive fear and anxiety and frequently leads to high levels of submission, passivity and helplessness which can place enormous strains on the quality of any intimate relationships.